 \section{III.
 Generalized hydrodynamics of integrable systems}

-Dynamical properties of isolated many-body systems have been the central challenging problems in quantum statistics for a long time.
+Dynamical properties of isolated many-body systems have been the central problem in quantum statistics for a long time.
 In the last decade, versatile dynamical properties of 1D integrable models have been demonstrated in the field of ultracold atoms.
 In 2006, D. Weiss's group from the Pennsylvania State University demonstrated nonequilibrium behaviour of interacting Bose gas in a quasi-1D harmonic trap in their seminal paper \cite{Kinoshita:2006}, see Fig.~\ref{fig:Quantum-cradle}.
 The clouds of quasi-1D trapped Bose gas in momentum space oscillate out-of-equilibrium for several dozens of ms that remarkably illustrated behaviour of quantum Newton's cradle.
 The framework to describe such kind of dynamics of integrable models out-of-equilibrium has been mainly built on the GGE \cite{Rigol:2007,Ilievski:2015} and the GHD \cite{Castro:2016,Bertini:2016} with respect to an axial inhomogeneous trap \cite{Berg:2016,Caux:2019,Nardis:2018,Bastianello:2019,Bastianello:2020,Ruggierro:2020,Doyon:2017,Fava:2021}.
 Further demonstrations of the GHD were carried out by using a quantum chip setup and the quasi-1D trap of ultracold atoms \cite{Schemmer:2019,Malvania:2021}.
 So far, there have been a variety of theoretical methods for studying the Newton's cradle-like dynamics of 1D systems out-of-equilibrium.
 Here we do not wish to review whole developments of the hydrodynamics.
-We will introduce the basis concepts of the GHD for later use in this paper.
+We will introduce the basic concepts of the GHD for later use in this paper.
 More detailed theory of the GHD can be seen in two nice lecture notes by B Doyon \cite{Doyon:2017-L,Doyon:2020-L}.

 We recapitulate the GHD of the 1D integrable systems introduced in the references \cite{Castro:2016,Bertini:2016}.
-In the large scale, GHD is the classical hydrodynamics, and for both we need a local equilibrium approximation, namely a system displays a large scale motion which can be separated into many fluid cells, and all these cells are large enough to be macroscopic and small enough to be homogeneous comparing to the whole scales of the system.
-The system then can be characterized by
+On the large scale, GHD is the classical hydrodynamics, and for both we need a local equilibrium approximation, namely a system displays a large scale motion which can be separated into many fluid cells, and all these cells are large enough to be macroscopic and small enough to be homogeneous comparing to the size of the system.
+The system can then be characterized by

 where $\hat{\rho}_{x_i}$ is the density matrix of an equilibrium state and $x_i$ is the position of the $i$th fluid cell.
-In each cell, entropy maximisation occurs at large scales, i.e., reaching a local thermodynamic equilibrium.
+In each cell, entropy maximisation occurs, i.e., reaching a local thermodynamic equilibrium.

 On the other hand, for integrable systems with $N$ degrees of freedom, there are many local conserved quantities ${\hat{Q}^1, \hat{Q}^2,...,\hat{Q}^N}, ...$, called conserved charges, the fundamental objects for quantum integrability.
 An GGE state is a maximal entropy state and its density matrix is constrained by all the conserved quantities by \cite{Rigol:2007,Ilievski:2015}